-Dr Aidan Haslam and Professor Chris Bunce

-(University of Birmingham)
+Dr Aidan Haslam and Professor Chris Bunce (University of Birmingham)

-Dr Aidan Haslam is working with Professor Chris Bunce, studying the origins of MGUS to understand how it starts, and why it sometimes develops into myeloma.
-Blood Cancer UK is funding Aidan to further investigate factors which they believe may increase the chances of MGUS progressing.
+Dr Aidan Haslam is working with Professor Chris Bunce, studying the origins of MGUS to underst how it starts, and why it someting develops into myeloma.
+Blood Cancer UK is funding Aidan to investigate factors which they b may increase the chances of M progressing.

-They hope their studies could eventually lead to screening for people with MGUS, to assess and monitor their risk.
-If it looks like they will develop myeloma, these people could start treatment earlier to improve their chance of survival.
-The team's research could even lead to new treatments to prevent the progression of MGUS into myeloma entirely.
+They hope their studies could eventually lead to screening for people with MGUS, to assess ar monitor their risk.
+If it looks like they will develop myeloma, these people could start treatment ea to improve their chance of surv The team's research could even to new treatments to prevent th progression of MGUS into myeloma entirely.